Choosing a nutritious prenatal diet

 |Cooked tomato products are great because heating makes lycopene easier for the body to absorb

 |1 cup of red grapes would be a serving; no red wine!

 |Think anything red and purple

 |Reprinted with permission from the Produce for Better Health Foundation.

-Add to your grocery list:
+Pregnancy foods to add to your grocery list:

-- Whole grains such as brown rice, whole-wheat breads and whole-grain pasta
+- Whole grains such as brown rice, whole-wheat breads and whole-grain pasta.

-- Dairy foods such as non-fat milk, low-fat yogurt and cheese provide Calcium, Vitamin D and protein
+- Dairy foods such as non-fat milk, low-fat yogurt and cheese provide Calcium, Vitamin D and protein.

-- Olive oil and canola oil, avocados and fatty fish, such as salmon, can be healthy additions to your diet
+- Olive oil and canola oil, avocados and fatty fish (such as salmon) can be healthy additions to your diet.

 How was the information in this article?